 Garnett S. Stokes, PhD

-The appointment is effective April 2 upon the departure of President Eric J. Barron.
-Dr. Stokes had served as Provost and Executive Vice President for Academic Affairs at Florida State since 2011.
-Nationally known in her field, she also holds an appointment as a professor in psychology.
+Dr. Garnett S. Stokes has served as Provost and Executive Vice President for Academic Affairs at Florida State University since 2011.

-As provost, Dr. Stokes served as the chief academic officer and the second-highest ranking administrator of the university.
-Previously, she served as dean of the Franklin College of Arts and Sciences at the University of Georgia from 2004 to 2011.
+Dr. Stokes, who also holds an appointment as a professor in psychology at Florida State, serves as the chief academic officer and the second-highest ranking administrator of the university.
+Previously, she served as dean of the Franklin College of Arts and Sciences at the University of Georgia from 2004 to 2010.
 Prior to serving as dean, she spent five years as the head of the Department of Psychology.

 During Dr. Stokes' tenure at Florida State, she has focused on several initiatives that include 1) faculty advancement and development; 2) student graduate success; 3) university-wide hiring initiatives, including the development of an entrepreneur-in-residence program in each college; and 4) the establishment of an Office of Postdoctoral Affairs.